 Individual Boxes

 The earliest boxed release seems to be this style of box released in Japan.
-I am not sure how many Carnegie dinosaurs were released in this packaging, as I have only ever seen these photos of the Brachiosaurus.
-The box features a drawing of the dinosaur along with the scale and the Carnegie Collection logo.
+I am not sure how many Carnegie dinosaurs were released in this packaging, as I have only ever seen the Brachiosaurus, Pteranodon, and Mosasaurus; presumably, all of the figures at least up through 1990 shipped in boxes of this general type.
+The large Brachiosaurus box features a drawing of the dinosaur along with the scale and the Carnegie Collection logo.
 The Carnegie Museum logo is on the top.
 There does not appear to be any manufacturing or distribution company logos (no mention of either Safari Ltd. or Schleich, so I am not sure what company distributed the line in Japan).
-I suspect this is a very early release due to the use of the first mold of Brachiosaurus (though in 1990s colors) and the diploma paper tag, which was replaced by plain card paper in the US by 1990.
+I suspect this is a very early release due to the use of the first mold of Brachiosaurus (though in 1990s colors) and the parchment paper tag, which was replaced by plain card paper in the US by 1990.
 This must therefore be a 1990 release, possibly using 1989 leftover tags.

 Small figures were sold in 2-packs like this.
 Note that the bottom of the packaging lists (C)1987.
-It is unclear why the date would be listed as a year before any models actually debuted.
-This particular packaging style could not have been produced before around 1994, when the Dilophosaurus pair featured in the photography was released.
+It is unclear why the date would be listed as a year before any models actually debuted, although 1987 is the year Carnegie signed their contract with Safari Ltd. This particular packaging style could not have been produced before around 1994, when the Dilophosaurus pair featured in the photography was released.

 Note that Plateosaurus, which was the first model introduced after the photo was taken, is not featured on the collection photo on the back of the box not listed in the text.
 Plateosaurus would have been among the smallest single-boxed figures.